bencottier/mlp-project/notes.md

 - Apply a simple decomposition, use iterated distillation and amplification on it
 - Try Neural Module Networks
 - Put expressions in SymPy to simplify intermediate steps.
+- Apply DeepDream to the model: what question maximises a given answer?

 Meeting 17/1